Thumping the blues

 1947 - We lost a top-flight encounter 1-0 there.

 2008 - Momo Sissoko was sold to Juventus for £8.2m.
 He signed from Valencia for £5.6m in July 2005 and helped us to claim the FA Cup, UEFA Super Cup and FA Community Shield, playing 87 times, and scoring just once, despite suffering two serious injuries while at Anfield.
-He won his first cap while with the Turin outfit on the same day, in Mali’s 3-0 defeat to the Ivory Coast in a MTN Africa Cup of Nations group game in Ghana.
+He won his first cap while with the Turin outfit on the same day, in Mali’s 3-0 defeat to the Ivory Coast in an Africa Cup of Nations group game in Ghana.

 On the road to Cardiff once more

 2006 - We won our FA Cup Fourth Round tie at Portsmouth 2-1 in a Sunday night fixture screened live on the BBC.
 Steven Gerrard opened the scoring from the spot following a Dejan Stefanović handball before a John Arne Riise rocket handed us a two-goal half-time lead.
 Sean Davis headed Pompey back into the game, but we held on for the win.
 Jan Kromkamp made his first start in this match.

 2004 - On-loan keeper Paul Jones left Anfield to sign for his former club Wolverhampton Wanderers, in a £250,000 deal from Southampton.
 He had played just twice for the reds.

 2018 – Daniel Sturridge joined West Bromwich Albion on loan, but injury restricted him to six appearances without scoring.
 On the same day, ex-reds centre-half Danny Wilson joined Colorado Rapids from Rangers.